big-tuwien/big-tuwien.github.io/content/home/home.md

 information systems and computer science.
 In particular, BIG works on those information technology aspects that have a significant effect on the way organizations do their business.

 Thereby, BIG addresses the gap between the business strategy on why/what to do and the information technology aspect on how to do it in the digital age.
 The current research areas of BIG cover model-driven engineering, data engineering, process engineering, enterprise engineering, and industrial engineering.

-{{< figure library="true" src="team.jpg" title="© Stefanie Starz" lightbox="true" >}}
+{{< figure library="true" src="team.jpg" title="&copy; Stefanie Starz" lightbox="true" >}}